Internal Transfer vs Disposal: The Crypto Reconciliation Error That Costs Tax (2026)

 Internal Transfer vs Disposal: The Reconciliation Error That Costs Tax

-• A disposal needs a change of beneficial ownership (a sale/exchange to a counterparty).
+• A disposal needs a change of beneficial ownership (a sale or exchange to a counterparty).
 Own-wallet to own-wallet is not a disposal.

-• Naive reconciliation books the outflow as a sale and the inflow as a fresh buyphantom gain/loss + destroyed cost basis.
+• Naive reconciliation books the outflow as a sale and the inflow as a fresh buy, producing a phantom gain or loss and a destroyed cost basis.

-• Correctly handled, an internal transfer changes nothing: cost basis and acquisition date travel with the asset.
+• Handled correctly, an internal transfer changes nothing: cost basis and acquisition date travel with the asset.

-• Proof = both addresses in the entity's own wallet inventory, legs linked (incl. cross-chain pairs and exchange withdrawals).
+• The proof is both addresses sitting in the entity's own wallet inventory, with the legs linked (including cross-chain pairs and exchange withdrawals).

-• Internal transfer ≠ crypto-to-crypto — the latter changes the asset and is a disposal in many frameworks (jurisdiction-specific).
+• An internal transfer is not a crypto-to-crypto swap.
+The swap changes the asset held and is a disposal in many frameworks (jurisdiction-specific).

 • This is the classification that ties reconciliation to the tax base.